Fall River, Massachusetts: Transportation

 Fall River has historically been a transportation hub for the South Coast and Mount Hope Bay areas due to its location along the Taunton River.
 In addition to the Fall River Line, Slade's Ferry ran from Fall River to Somerset beginning in the 17th century.
 In 1875, Slade's Ferry Bridge was opened, connecting the two cities by trolley (and late by car).
 A two-tiered steel swing-span bridge, Slade's Ferry Bridge extended over 1100 ft from Remington Avenue in Fall River to the intersection of Wilbur Avenue, Riverside Avenue and Brayton Avenue in Somerset.
 The bridge was in use until 1970, when it was closed and subsequently demolished.
 The path of the bridge is now roughly marked by twin sets of power lines crossing the river.

 In 1903, the state authorized construction of a second bridge, the Brightman Street Bridge, a four lane, 922 ft long drawbridge ending at its namesake street; the bridge opened in 1908.
 Closed in 2011 and inaccessible to pedestrians and vehicles, the old span is still partially standing.
 By the 1980s, structural issues with the Brightman Street Bridge resulted in frequent closures for repair, straining local traffic and forcing motorists to take long detours.
 By 1983, plans were being made to build a new bridge 1500 ft north of the original, which would directly link with Route 138 in Somerset.
 Plans were put on hold in 1989 due to Coast Guard concerns.
 Construction of the new span began in the late 1990s and continued until late 2011.
 The new bridge, the Veterans Memorial Bridge, was formally dedicated on September 11, 2011.

 Construction on the Charles M. Braga Jr. Memorial Bridge began in 1959, and the bridge opened to traffic in the spring of 1966.
 The six-lane cantilever truss highway bridge spans 1.2 mi and was constructed in tandem with Interstate 195.
 The bridge is named for Charles M. Braga Jr., who died during the attack on Pearl Harbor while aboard the U.S.S.
 Pennsylvania.

-Major highways
+Road

-Interstate 195 is the main east-west artery through the city for motorists.
-The highway enters Fall River from the west via the Charles M. Braga Jr. Memorial Bridge, continuing through the center of the city to The Narrows and New Bedford and Cape Cod to the east.
+I-195 is the main east–west artery through the city for motorists.
+The highway enters Fall River from Somerset via the Charles M. Braga Jr. Memorial Bridge, continuing through the center of the city to The Narrows and eastwards into Westport.
+I-195 connects Fall River to New Bedford and Cape Cod to the east and Providence to the west.
 The highway roughly parallels both the Bay Colony/New Bedford Cape Cod Railroad as well the original path of the Quequechan River.
 In 1999, a cement ceiling tile fell from the roof of the tunnel beneath Government Center, landing on several cars and causing minor injuries.
-The incident caused major traffic problems in the area, and is reminiscent of the I-90 tunnel collapse (a part of the Big Dig) in Boston in 2006.